Fujiwara no Moromichi: Career

-Moromochi's career spanned the years from 1069 to his death in 1099.
+Moromichi's career spanned the years from 1069 to his death in 1099.
 He was made Regent (Kampaku) in 1094.
 During his lifetime he was seen as being a good and virtuous man, who ruled justly and with strength.
 The country was at peace during his time in office, and he was well-read, an ardent student.

 Moromichi was an opponent of the system of cloistered rule began by Emperor Go-Sanjō.
 He was hostile to the cloistered emperor himself, Shirakawa and the class of lesser aristocrats, 'new men', who supported him.
 The titular emperor, Horikawa, was joined with Moromichi in this opposition.

 Notably, Moromichi took action against the monks who at that time terrorised the Court in the name of their gods and spirits.
 They came down from the mountains, where their temples were situated, in armed bands and invaded the capital.
 No previous Regent or other statesman had possessed the courage to oppose them – Moromichi was the first to take action.